YevhenLisitskiy/Holyday-finder/README.md

-This is holiday finder landing page (without holiday finder function:)
+This is holiday finder landing page
 You can see this landing page here: https://yevhenlisitskiy.github.io/Holyday-finder/

+Adaptive layout coming soon)